DPI-WE/rails-organizing-js-code/content.md

 # JavaScript level up with Stimulus.js
 In our previous lessons, we've seen how [JavaScript](https://learn.firstdraft.com/lessons/203-minimal-js) can enhance the interactivity of our Rails applications using [Ajax with Rails Unobtrusive JavaScript (UJS)](https://learn.firstdraft.com/lessons/204-rails-unobtrusive-ajax).
-Building on this foundation, we're now set to delve deeper into the organization of JavaScript code, the role of `javascript_include_tag`, various lifecycle methods, and three distinct approaches to managing JavaScript in a Rails environment.
+Building on this foundation, we're now set to delve deeper into the organization of JavaScript code and three distinct approaches to managing JavaScript in a Rails environment.
 To bring these concepts to life, we'll implement a practical example, implementing interactive features in a Ruby on Rails application using both Vanilla JavaScript and Stimulus.js.

 ## Understanding JavaScript Organization in Rails
 Typically, JavaScript files in Rails are placed under `app/javascript`.
 As your application grows, keeping your javascript code in this directory with a clear structure keeps your codebase manageable.
 Clear organization also helps team members (and instructors 🥹) to understand and contribute to the codebase effectively.